CoderDojo-Content/Project-Design-Meta-Sushi/en/README.md

  **Pick a problem**: How do you want to change the world with technology?
 Look up how other people have solved similar issues.

- **Who are you helping?**: Think about what kinds of people your project will help and how it will work best for them.
+ **Who are you helping?** Think about what kinds of people your project will help and how it will work best for them.
 How can you adapt what you are building to their needs?

  **Generate ideas**: Collect ideas, no matter how wacky, for how your project might work.
 Pick your favourite!